 The Patient Participation Group consists of volunteers, and it exists to improve communication both ways between patients and the practice on matters which are likely to affect patients in general (not individual cases).
 They act as a ‘critical friend’ to help the practice continually improve its standards.

-From the PPG meeting on 16th May 2024, reception now have privacy slips that can be used at the front desk to alert the receptionist if you would like to speak more privately, or would like a personal message conveyed to them without worry of other patients overhearing.
+- reception now have privacy slips that can be used at the front desk to alert the receptionist if you would like to speak more privately, or would like a personal message conveyed to them without worry of other patients overhearing

 Join our Patient Participation Group